mui/material-ui/docs/data/base/components/button/button.md

 Additionally, you need to provide the `component` prop (unless you intend to use the plain `button`).

 {{"demo": "UseButton.js", "defaultCodeOpen": true}}

+## Limitations

+If a `ButtonUnstyled` is customized with a non-button element (i.e. `<ButtonUnstyled component="span" />`), it will have the default behavior in relation to forms.
+That is, clicking on such button will not submit a form it's in.
+Similarily `<ButtonUnstyled component="span" type="reset">` will not reset its parent form.